 An attempt to measure the effect of factors that have been attributed to Māori specific views also took place in this report.
 Results from three questions in the NZGSS, each using a 5-point likert scale response format were used to assess attitudes about knowledge, skills and abilities, education and discrimination.
 Participants were asked, "How do you feel about your knowledge, skills and abilities?" and were to select between "very satisfied", "satisfied" "neither satisfied nor dissatisfied", "dissatisfied" or "very dissatisfied".
-Secondly, participants were asked to indicate the extent to which the following answers matched their feelings about education: "education is very important", "education is important", "education is neither important nor unimportant", "education is unimportant", "education is very unimportant".
-Lastly, participants are asked to reveal the extent to which they agree with the following statement: "Local employers treat everyone fairly, regardless of what group they are from".
-Answers ranged from "strongly agree", "agree", "neither agree nor disagree", "disagree", or "strongly disagree".
+Secondly, participants were asked to indicate the extent to which the following answers matched their feelings about education: "education is very important", "education is neither important nor unimportant", "education is unimportant", "education is neither important nor unimportant", "education is which the following statement: "Local employers treat everyone fairly, regardless of what group they are from".
+Answers ranged from "strongly agree", "agree", "neither agree nor disagree", "disagree", "disagree".